9Kbits/ateff/After the End Fan Fork README.txt

 Clothing and headgear from AGOT Congenital Overhaul by LancelotLoire Muslim societies from Maal's Sufi Schools mod
-Great Lakes Clothing from Better Looking Garbs
+Great Lakes Clothing from Better Looking Garbs Adjustments to Combat Tactics and Equus / Homo by redtide

 Images:
 All flags have been resized to be compatible with game requirements.